Ryan Rossiter Ryan Rossiter

 At first I was terrified of being sober.
 How would I meet people?
 What would I do for fun?
 How could I ever talk to women?
 I thought I was an extrovert but my confidence was shot by the years of self destruction.
 Yet I knew it was life and death, but I felt like I was damned if I didn't, damned if I did…

-the year was 2022, sometime around my 40th birthday, when I started to notice this intense feeling that something was very wrong.
+The year was 2022, around the time of my 40th birthday, when I began to notice an intense feeling that something was very wrong.
 I couldn't quite pinpoint what it was, but it was so omnipresent that it seemed as though everything was wrong.
 On the surface, my life was great.
-I had a partner of 15 years who loved me, a slick pad in gastown and a high-paying job.
-I had spent much of my 30’s traveling overseas, dining out and cooking delicious food, enjoying great entertainment and nightlife, plus i picked up a dream hobby: sailing.
+I had a partner who loved me, a slick pad in Gastown, and a high-paying job.
+I had spent much of my 30s traveling overseas, dining out and cooking delicious food, enjoying great entertainment and nightlife, plus I picked up a dream hobby: sailing

 Even the pandemic was good to me.
-I was Getting paid by the government to “isolate” and sailed all summer for 2 years in a row.
-But not long after going back to work I fell into a deep depression, and it felt like I was heading towards a catastrophic end.
+I was getting paid by the government to “isolate” and sail all summer for 2 years in a row.
+But not long after going back to work, I fell into a deep depression, and it felt like I was heading towards a catastrophic end.
 Was this it for me?
 Was I going to waste away as a miserable drunk in a dead-end job, never being able to retire?
 How much longer would I be able to live downtown?
 Nothing was affordable anymore.
-Did I even love my partner anymore?
+WAS I STILL HAPPY IN MY RELATIONSHIP?
 I felt like my entire life was a facade that was about to come crashing down.
 But I didn't know what to do, so I drank more and more, and used other substances, nearly every night.

 I learned that connection was the opposite of addiction, and that my isolation was killing me.
 I needed purpose, I needed to be with people, and I needed to give myself the love that I had inside me.